neu-se/CS4530-Fall-2023/tutorials/emitters.md

 }
 ```

-The above `ClockEvents` type defines 2 events for any socket that decides to use them.
+The above `ClockEvents` type defines 2 events for any emitter that decides to use them.
 The function signature following the event name refers to the type of data that is passed when the event is emitted.
 For example, when a `tick` event is emitted, a number representing the time is emitted along with it, and event handlers can use this time however they please.
 This concept will make more sense when we talk about emitting and handling events below.

 ## Emitting an Event
 Now that we understand what events are, let's see how our programs emit and handlers, starting with emitting.